sam6coder/text-recognition-app/README.md

 This project covers implementation of text recognition in flutter using Google ML kit.
 In this project,  text recognition is implemented by selecting image from gallery & camera.

-To understand this project, please watch below Youtube video,